-Individually, these plants are not much to look at.
-They are made of cheap plastic, but relatively soft.
-I would skip them for a Betta tank, but they are an excellent candidate for a peaceful community tank.
+The MyLifeUNIT Artificial Aquariums Plants are made of cheap plastic, but are relatively soft.
+We would recommend skipping them for a Betta tank, but they are an excellent candidate for a peaceful community tank.

 Unfortunately, they don’t look realistic.
 I would also take a look at the edges where they broke from the mold.

 The Anubias variation is a great one, closely resembling an undefined Anubias species.
-It’s also a great move since even real Anubias can look like plastic when they’re completely clean.
+Which is a smart move as even a real Anubias plant can look like plastic when it’s completely clean.

-This fake plant from SunGrow embodies the greatest showpieces you can find.
-It’s over 10″ tall, making it too big for small aquariums, but perfect for those with a larger tank.
+This SunGrow Plastic Leaf Plant for Freshwater is over 10″ tall, making it too big for small aquariums, but perfect for those with a larger tank.

 It doesn’t look much like a plant.
-Instead, it looks like a composite of many of the plants available for use in aquariums.
-It also stands out on its own.
-That makes it a good choice for nurseries.
+Instead, it looks more like a composite of many of the plants available for use in aquariums.
+It also stands out on its own, making it a good choice for nurseries.

 Aquarium Plants Artificial vs. Real: Which Is Better?

 It is common to find aquarium owners who have some difficulty in choosing between artificial and real plants.

 Many people who have real plants tend to be proud of how they took care of them.
 Real plants can grow easily, filling up aquarium space with ease, and creating that natural tank look.